 Tags : City Break, Multigen, Museums & Culture, USA, Washington

 Regardless of the ages you travel with, hip Seattle, Washington offers an abundance of entertainment options for all members of your family.
 Considered the belle of the Pacific Northwest, Seattle's museums, world-class baseball stadium, traditional green markets, beautiful harbor, airplane factory tour and other activities make it a great family vacation destination at any time of year.

 To take advantage of the savings available to families who want to take in all the sights, note that Seattle is a participant in the CityPASS Program.
-Their ticket booklet includes admission to the following popular attractions: the Space Needle, the Pacific Science Center (includes IMAX), the Seattle Aquarium, Argosy Cruises Harbor Tour, EMP Museum and either the Woodland Park Zoo OR the Museum of Flight with substantial savings off individual tickets.
-For more information on the city, visit the Convention and Visitor's Bureau website, See Seattle.
+Their ticket booklet includes admission to the following popular attractions: the Space Needle, the Pacific Science Center (includes IMAX) OR the beautiful Chihuly Garden and Glass, the Seattle Aquarium, Argosy Cruises Harbor Tour, EMP Museum OR Woodland Park Zoo, with substantial savings off -- up to 40% off individual tickets -- for visitors ages 4+.
+For more information on the city, visit the Convention and Visitor's Bureau website, Visit Seattle.

 Great Fun for the Kids

 305 Harrison Street (at Seattle Center)

 Bring the little ones here for hands-on adventure.
 Kids can shop in the child-size Grocery Store, much like their own, or discover other cultures in the Global Village.
 Imagination Studio is a fabulous place to explore art - it's a wonderful drop-in workshop staffed with a professional artist.
 Kids can perform in the Theatre or put on a hard hat and build in the Construction Zone.
 Discovery Bay is the area specially designed for toddlers.
 As veteran of many children's museums around the country, I choose this as my favorite!